Florida Museum of Natural History: Herpetology

-With approximately 202,000 specimens, the herpetology collection is estimated to be the 9th largest in the US.
-Its skeletal collection, with more than 11,000 disarticulated skeletons and a small number of cleared and stained specimens, is 5th largest.
+With approximately 202,000 specimens, the herpetology collection is one of the top 19 largest in the US.
+Its skeletal collection had, as of 2017, more than 12,000 specimens, including skeletons, prepared skins and dry specimens, and is also one of the largest in the US.
 An average of 3,800 specimens a year are catalogued.
 The collection contains 60 holotypes and 919 paratypes representing 176 taxa.
 Additional taxa are in the process of being described.
+Most of its specimens can be viewed online.

-Though worldwide in scope, the collection contains approximately 2,300 species from the Neotropics, 600 from Asia, 390 from the Nearctic, 350 from Africa, 275 from the Palearctic, and 220 from Australia/Oceania.
-Large holdings of land tortoises and varanid lizards resulted from Walter Auffenberg's research, and his work on the Herpetology of Pakistan produced the world's largest Pakistan collection.
+Though worldwide in scope, the collection contains approximately 1,800 species from the Neotropics, 670 from Asia, 300 from the Nearctic, 500 from Africa, 70 from the Palearctic, and 150 from Australia and Oceania.
+Large holdings of land tortoises and varanid lizards resulted from Walter Auffenberg's research, and his work on the herpetology of Pakistan produced the world's largest Pakistan collection.
 Large numbers of sea turtles came from Archie Carr and his students.
 Wayne King's surveys of Bolivia, Paraguay, Brazil, Honduras, Nicaragua, and Guyana, assembled the largest collection of Latin American crocodilians.
-Sizable collections of Kinosternid turtles were donated by John Iverson, softshells by Peter Meylan, and Panama amphibians and reptiles by the late Howard W. Campbell.
-Samuel R. Telford, Jr., provided extensive collections from Japan, Burma, Panama, Venezuela, Tanzania, and Pakistan, and smaller numbers from Zaire, Thailand and the Philippines.
+Sizable collections of Kinosternid turtles were donated by John Iverson, softshells by Peter Meylan, and Panama amphibians and reptiles by Howard W. Campbell.
+Samuel R. Telford, Jr., provided extensive collections from Japan, Myanmar, Panama, Venezuela, Tanzania, and Pakistan, and smaller numbers from the DRC, Thailand and the Philippines.
 Recorded vocalizations of 46 species of amphibians and 20 species of reptiles are catalogued in the museum's Bioacoustic Archives.

 Ornithology

 The Florida scrub jay is found only in Florida.

+The ornithology collection began when Charles Doe joined the Museum in the early 1930s and donated his life's work, the Doe Egg Collection, to the museum.
+Oliver Austin became curator in 1957, and began to grow the physical collection; JW Hardy, who became curator in 1973, started the sound library; David Steadman, who became curator in 1995, expanded the skin and skeleton collection.
+The current curator, as of 2026, is Dr. Glaucia Del-Rio.

-The recent bird skeleton collection of 24,500 specimens, representing about 3,000 species, is approximately fifth largest in the world in number of specimens and species.
-In 1992, the museum received the recent bird skeleton collection assembled by Prof. Pierce Brodkorb of the University of Florida's Department of Zoology.
-The skeleton collection has grown by 140% since 2002.
-It contains specimens from 47 U.S. states and 103 countries.
+The recent bird skeleton collection had, as of 2017, 28,000 specimens, representing about 3,000 species.
+It contains specimens from 47 U.S. states and 103 countries, and represents 23 orders, 128 families, and 950 genera.
+It is the fifth largest collection in the world in number of specimens and species.
+The collection had a large growth spurt in 1992, when it received 12,500 recent bird skeletons assembled by Prof. Pierce Brodkorb of the University of Florida's Department of Zoology.
+The skeleton collection grew by 140% between 2002 and 2007.